timbussmann/timbussmann.github.io/_posts/2024-03-03-pubsub-consumers.md

 The term "messaging" has become as ambiguous as "service".
 There are many messaging technologies available and while the all provide publish-subscribe capabilities, there are many subtle differences across these technologies.
 One angle that I find helpful to distinguish these technologies is by looking at the client (subscriber) side.

-In this post I'll look at different messaging technologies from the angle of typical business applications that handle **discrete business events**, e.g. "OrderPlaced".
+In this post, I'll examine different messaging technologies from the perspective of business applications that handle **discrete business events**, e.g., `OrderPlaced`.
 Discrete business events typically continue an asychronously implemented business process.
-This is a major difference from telemetry data or change data capature streams which has entirely different semantics and purposes.
+This is a major difference from telemetry data or change data capture streams, which have different semantics and purposes.

 ## Logical and physical clients